This post may contain affiliate links.

 ⭐️ No need to buy 100 tea lights in the process of making them (if you know, you know – right?)

-I really wanted to recreate the Swedish style of cooking meatballs so I’ve taken inspiration from traditional recipes, such as using pork and beef together, making a gravy with the pan juices and some dairy to slightly offset the creaminess, and – of course – that inclusion of dill.
+I really wanted to recreate the Swedish style of cooking meatballs, so I’ve taken inspiration from traditional recipes, such as using pork and beef together, making a gravy with the pan juices and some dairy to slightly offset the creaminess, and – of course – that inclusion of dill.

 When I make this recipe I like to make extra meatballs and freeze another portion (uncooked) for another day.

-Swedish Meatballs ingredients notes
+Swedish Meatballs ingredients

 Ingredients for Swedish Meatballs laid on a counter.

 • Oil – I use sunflower oil but you can use olive oil.
-Just not extra virgin
+Just not extra virgin.

 • Pork and beef mince – I prefer the lower fat options, but it’s down to your preference.
+You can often buy these pre-mixed in a pack together.

 • Breadcrumbs – These can either be the dried or make them fresh at home yourself, by grating stale or frozen bread.